Quantum Machine Learning with Classiq

 )

-For a single qubit problem, using the U-gate (also known as the U3-gate) allows us to capture any rotation on the Bloch sphere.
-This includes the state with the minimal energy with respect to our Hamiltonian.
+For a single qubit problem, to capture any rotation on the Bloch sphere, use the U-gate (also known as the U3-gate).
+This includes the state with the minimal energy with respect to the Hamiltonian.

 @qfunc